Nina-Mainusch/ADA_website/index.md

 5. **When do users visit each other?**
 - In spring and summer, the same everywhere in the world.

-Interpreting these results against the background of how to increase your friend network as efficiently as possible, we state: wait for spring and summer, go to the well connected big cities and get to know as much people as possible.
+Interpreting these results against the background of how to increase your friend network as efficiently as possible, we state: wait for spring and summer, go to the well-connected big cities and get to know as much people as possible.
 In the meantime, never forget:

 > "When you live with an open heart, unexpected, joyful things happen."
 Oprah Winfrey